The Matchmaking Process

 In order to host a successful matchmaking event, it is important to understand the process and its best practices.
-We want to give you an overview about the process which an organiser has to go through, from creating the event to welcome the participants at the venue.
+We want to give you an overview about the process which an organiser has to go through, from creating the event to welcoming the participants at the venue.

 There are a few crucial milestones on the way to organizing a matchmaking event.

-- Registration opens for participants
+- Registration Opens for Participants

 When the registration opens up, participants can start signing up for your event.
 During this phase you can approve attendees, promote your event and prepare for the booking phase.
 Depending on your capacity or preferences, you can give the registration phase an end date as well.

-- Booking phase - Participants can request meetings
+- Booking Phase - Participants Request Meetings

-Things start to get exciting!
 When the booking phase starts, participants can request meetings with each other.
 Ideally, this phase starts when a larger number of participants have already registered for the event.
 This gives them more potential meeting partners to choose from.

-It’s getting serious now!
 Depending on how you have configured your event, your main task will be to make sure that the participants are aware of their schedule.
 You can use Messages (Outbox) to keep your participants informed, as the agenda only represents the meetings at a certain time.
 Depending on your settings, the meeting schedule can always change before the event takes place.

 Depending on how you have configured your event, you need to make sure that the participants are informed on the agenda topic.